 - Never write your subject lines using only capital letters.
-Excessive use of capital letters is an extremely poor way to instill a sense of urgency – all it is the textual equivalent to shouting.
+Excessive use of capital letters is an extremely poor way to instil a sense of urgency – all it is the textual equivalent to shouting.

 - Avoid using vague or generic subject lines such as ‘Hello’ or ‘Check this out,’ since they offer nothing of value to your recipients and will likely land your emails straight into the spam folder.

 Spam filters are triggered for a variety of reasons, including the above.
 However, using certain words and phrases is almost certain to get you into trouble, and you may want to check your subject lines in a third-party utility before sending out your emails.